 Sclerotherapy is a medical treatment where a doctor injects a solution directly into your blood vessels or lymph vessels, that causes them to shrink.
 It’s mainly used to treat varicose veins or what are commonly known as spider veins.
-Sclerotherapy uses a irritating solution called a sclerosant, which is injected into a vein or lymph vessel.
+Sclerotherapy uses an irritating solution called a sclerosant, which is injected into a vein or lymph vessel.
 This solution irritates the vessel, and causes it to swell.
 The swelling cuts off the blood flow or lymphatic fluid, which causes the vessel to shrink.

-Varicose veins happen when the veins swell and bulge, usually in the legs.
+Varicose veins develop when veins swell and bulge, usually in the legs.
 This is due to weak vein walls that weaken the vein valves.
-Because of this, blood pools up the veins, causing them to swell and look different.
+Because of this, blood pools up in the veins, causing them to swell and look different.
 The veins can become painful and cause skin issues like rashes.
 By shrinking the veins, Sclerotherapy reduces the effects of vein damage, while making the veins less visible and reducing the pain immensely.

 What are all the conditions that Sclerotherapy treats?

 Varicose Veins are the main condition that’s treated by Sclerotherapy, but it’s not the only one.
 Some other conditions that can be treated include:

 Hemorrhoids.
 Sclerotherapy is used when other treatments fail.
 Hemorrhoids occur when blood vessels surrounding the rectum swell and become irritated.
 This causes terrible pain and makes bowel movements difficult.

 Malformed Lymph Vessels.
 These vessels carry lymphatic fluid, which helps the immune system fight infections.
 Extremely important for your health.